Summerfling

 "Summerfling" is a song by Canadian singer-songwriter k.d. lang.
-It was released in 2000 as the first single from her fifth solo album, Invincible Summer (2000).
+It was released in June 2000 as the first single from her fifth solo album, Invincible Summer (2000).
 It peaked at number 83 on the UK Singles Chart and number 16 on the US Billboard Maxi-Singles Sales chart.
 The music video for the song was directed by Liz Friedlander.

 Critical reception

 Jose F. Promis of AllMusic gave the single 4 out of 5 stars, writing: "This is the type of seminal recording that, since it was never a hit upon initial release, deserves to be rediscovered by a music supervisor and used in a film -- it's that good, and it's a true shame that something as timeless and lovely as this ditty can't muster enough muscle to dent the U.S. pop charts."
 Jay Lustig of NJ.com called it "a quintessential summertime song -- warm, relaxed and effortlessly catchy."